InceptionCode/ReactJS-Practice/README.md

 # ReactJS Practice Projects

 My JavaScript and jQuery projects.
-This repository is simply to test, practice and learn JavaScript and all its patterns/fundamentals.
+This repository is simply to test, practice and learn JavaScript as well as React.js and all its patterns/fundamentals.
 So, please collaborate, learn and get better with me.
 Send pull requests at will.

 # View